Healthy Land and Water Report Card

 We believe all living creatures deserve a healthy and thriving environment to live in and enjoy.
 Clean waterways mean that fish and other aquatic communities will thrive making SEQ waterways more enjoyable places to exercise, recreate or relax in.

 Caring for nature will reward us with an abundance of food.
-Healthy and accessible waterways will support fish communities so that we can continue sustainable fishing practices to enjoy Moreton Bay bugs and fish.
+Healthy and accessible waterways help fish communities thrive, and by maintaining sustainable fishing practices, we can continue to enjoy Moreton Bay’s delicious bugs and fish.

 Keep drinking water costs low

-It takes a lot of energy to treat drinking water and the dirtier the water is, the higher the cost to treat it.
-On average it costs $2.4 million in sludge disposal to treat drinking water each year (Seqwater, 2017).
-Keeping our waterways clear of pollutants will reduce the cost of treatment, providing safe, affordable drinking water for all South East Queensland residents.
+It takes a lot of energy to treat drinking water and the dirtier the water is, the more expensive it is to treat it.
+On average, it costs about $2.4 million in sludge disposal to treat SEQ’s drinking water each year (Seqwater, 2017).
+Keeping our waterways clear of pollutants will reduce the cost of treatment, providing safe, affordable drinking water for all SEQ residents.

-The Healthy Land and Water Report Card is supported by:
+The Healthy Land and Water Report Card is proudly supported by: